Two security firms launch rival automatic password changers

 "With one click, LastPass’ patent-pending technology launches a website and logs in for you, then automatically changes your password," the Fairfax, Virginia-based company said in a statement.

-Dozens of similarly featured programs exist, with LastPass, Dashlane and RoboForm among the most popular across both computer and phone systems.
-Each helps users store and organize passwords in a secure database controlled by a master password.
+Dozens of similarly featured programmes exist, with LastPass, Dashlane and RoboForm among the most popular across both computer and phone systems.
+Each helps users store and organise passwords in a secure database controlled by a master password.

 But by offering a way to change passwords regularly with just a few clicks, Dashlane's approach marks a breakthrough in an industry that typically demands users create complex strings of text and numbers - a request that largely goes unheeded.